Quick Legal Facts

 A person has the right to keep and bear arms for the defense of self, family, home and State, and for hunting and recreational use.

-The Delaware Supreme Court observed in the case of Bridgeville Rifle and Pistol Club LTD v Small, 176 A.3d 632 (2017) that to protection of individual rights recognized in its State Constitution is broader than the protections under the U.S. Constitution Amendment 2.
+The Delaware Supreme Court observed in the case of Bridgeville Rifle and Pistol Club LTD v Small, 176 A.3d 632 (2017) that to the protection of individual rights recognized in its State Constitution is broader than the protections under the U.S. Constitution Amendment 2.
 It further stated:

 the text of our Delaware Constitution is clear: the right to keep and bear arms exists outside of the home.